 Funding Incubator Projects: The purpose of funding is to provide support for projects the FDSTF believes support the mission of the Task Force and is not intended to be the primary funding source for long-term projects.
-The FDSTF may fund an incubator project it deems to have merit for a period of one year, not the exceed two years.
+The FDSTF may fund an incubator project it deems to have merit for a period of one year, not to exceed two years.
 In applying for funding grantees of long-term projects will be required to provide a strategic funding plan.

-Applicants for FDSTF project consideration must submit a FDSTF Project Application (Attachment A), a Budget and Financial Report Form (Attachment B), Plan of Action Form (Attachment C), and the Installation Certification (Attachment G) required for projects directly associated with a military installation or facility to Michelle Griggs, Contracts & Grants Manager, and copy (CC) the Task Force Deputy Executive Director, electronically.
+Applicants for FDSTF project consideration must submit a FDSTF Project Application (Attachment A), a Budget and Financial Report Form (Attachment B), Plan of Action Form (Attachment C), and the Installation Certification (Attachment G) required for projects directly associated with a military installation or facility to Michelle Griggs, Manager, Contracts & Grants and copy (CC) the Task Force Executive Director, electronically.

 - When scheduled, the applicant must present the project proposal to the full FDSTF.

 - Approval requires a majority vote of eligible FDSTF members.

 Previous grant recipients are eligible to apply for FY 2023 - 2024 grants.

 Previous Task Force grant recipients are not eligible to apply for FY 2023 - 2024 grants unless they have expended at least 50% of their funds from any previous fiscal year's grant award.